-8% of sleepers sleep on their back with their arms extended down by their sides
+8% of sleepers lie on their back with arms extended down their sides.

-5% of sleepers sleep on their back with the arms up beside their head
+5% of sleepers sleep on their back with arms up beside their head.

 Pros and Cons of Sleeping on your Back

-Since your esophagus is elevated above your stomach, it’s more difficult for food to bubble up from your digestive tract.
+Since your esophagus is elevated above your stomach when you sleep on your back, it’s more difficult for food to bubble up from your digestive tract and cause acid reflux.